I’m stepping way outside my box today. I can’t even see my comfort zone line, it’s so far in the distance.

 But, at the end of the day.
 I’m a woman on a mission.
 With a purpose.
 And I won’t stop until I get there.

-Oh.
-Let’s see.
-What deep desire motivates me to keep working my buns off, at all hours of the day, writing emails, coaching people one on one, cooking, photographing, developing recipes, blogging, writing meal plans, taking people to the store, doing office talks, seminars and food education seminars, teaching everyone who will listen to me about the amazing-ness of real food?!
+So, what deep desire motivates me to keep working my buns off, at all hours of the day, writing emails, coaching people one on one, coaching people in my group program, running the Food Academy, cooking, photographing, writing the cookbook, developing recipes, blogging, writing meal plans, taking people to the store, doing office talks, seminars and food education seminars, teaching everyone who will listen to me about the amazing-ness of real food?!

 But anytime I feel that pang of being uncomfortable, I know it’s something even more important to force myself to do.